 The effect of streetlights on plants and trees can disrupt this important process.
 In the fall, take notice of trees under street lamps.
 The leaves right under the light tend to stay green longer than the rest of the tree.
 This delayed senescence is harmful because the tree is unable to take up the resources from those leaves before they die.
 Instead, they simply go straight from green and living to dead at the first real frost.

 Streetlights can also be an issue for flowering plants.
 The length of the day for some flowering plants determines when they begin to produce buds and bloom.
 If you have certain flowering plants under a streetlight or security light, they may fail to bloom for this reason.

 Planting under Streetlights

 So, should you plant anything under a streetlight?
 Certainly, there are many cities and neighborhoods in which tree-lined streets co-exist with lights.
-Trees and streetlights are usually fine together if the tree’s other needs are well met, if they get adequate water and good soil with plenty of nutrients.
+Trees and streetlights are usually fine together if the tree’s other needs are well met, if they get adequate water, and good soil with plenty of nutrients.

 The harm a streetlight causes to a tree, keeping some leaves green too long, can cause small amounts of cumulative harm over time.
-But this is minimal and rarely an issue if the tree is healthy.
+However, this is minimal and rarely an issue if the tree is healthy.
 The same can be said of shrubs.
 Keep your plants healthy, and place them out of the light if possible.
 You can also use special shields on lights, if they are your own private lights, that will allow them to illuminate an area without shining on plants.